luoshuqing2001/hexa_moe/README.md

         x, cur_l_aux = self.cascaded_moe(depth_idx, x)
 ```

-We define all the FFNs/MoEs of a model in a single class to facilitate the pipeline-shared cache.
+We define all the FFN/MoE layers for an MoE model in a single class to facilitate the pipeline-shared cache.